 Our second article… well it’s actually a video.
 It is a nicely done video that outlines 9 parts to detecting a lie.
 What we found interesting is how closely these were linked to some of the research on the drawing research.
 Take a look:

 Studies have shown that the majority of people have a “tell” when they lie.
 Excess face touching or nose scratching can be a good indicator of a lie.

 Step 2: Follow their eyes

 Blinking – another thought is that a person who blinks a lot can be lying.
 Now, we don’t prescribe to this thought 100%.
 Some people do not have great eye contact by nature, so this point isn’t always a given 100%.
 Yet, mixed together with some of the others it can point to a lie.

 Step 3: Note their words

 Note their words.
 A liar will skip contractions—saying “I did not” instead of “I didn’t”—and avoid pronouns, using someone’s full name instead of “he” or “she.”

 Step 4: Check their smile

 A true smile versus a fake smile.
 A fake smile is just with the mouth.
-A real smile is uses the eyes, the cheeks, the whole face.
-A person who is smiling fake can also be an indication of falseness elsewhere.
+A real smile uses the eyes, the cheeks, the whole face.
+A person who is fake smiling can also be an indication of falseness elsewhere.